iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 > Very bad app.
 Features an embedded website for stat tracking.........<br> :date: __2020-07-24 03:45:34__

 > Doesn't support contact tracing, at least Google says so in the settings.<br> :date: __2020-07-08 14:48:53__

-> Useless<br> :date: __2020-06-25 06:52:28__

-> I have used this before.
-I have location on, googles scanning service for wifi location also on.
-When I open it, it takes me to a white page with the BC logo and states there is an app error.
-I am confused because there seems to be a seperate app for BC anyway yet thats what is happening and have not got past the error message to try and correct it to Ontario<br> :date: __2020-06-24 00:06:53__

-> Useless, I wanna see if there is any case in my neighborhood<br> :date: __2020-06-19 19:08:58__

-> This app is 100% garbage and a waste of time to install!
-I wouldn't have voted 1 star but google actually insist that users vote at least 1 star.<br> :date: __2020-05-29 04:43:57__

-> Do not download this app, this is another step Justin Trudeau and his communist government are taking to create a policed state.
-What the government is doing is quite draconian.
-I would not trust the government with so much power, because at some point it will be abused!<br> :date: __2020-05-23 13:04:17__

-> Haven't used yet i hope it is more truthful than the canadian health minister who said masks were not needed because covid wasn't very contagious when documents prove she knew she was lying.
-There is an app with 2 million users posting their symptoms but can only get what our government wants us to think.<br> :date: __2020-05-16 05:43:47__